zrlewis/imaging/README.md

 - Resistors
 - Camera remote cable
     + (Note that here I use Canon EOS digital SLR that uses a 2.5 mm audio cable as a wired remote.
 I stripped the cable and determined which lead was ground, shutter and focus.
 Focus is not needed here.)
     + If a wired remote is not a possibility, then consider making an IR remote.
 You simply need to download the appropriate control sequence for your camera.
-Use a NPN transistor to control your IR LED.
+Use an NPN transistor to control your IR LED.

 Optional components: